-The AIIMS incident management structure provides for the Incident Controller, assigned overall responsibility for managing all activities, to resolve an incident.
-The Incident Controller also leads the IMT in accordance with the Unity of Command principle.
+The AllMS incident management structure provides for the Incident Controller, assigned overall responsibility for managing all activities, to respond to an incident.
+The Incident Controller also leads the IMT following the Unity of Command principle.

-When incident management structure and IMT is determined by the size and complexity of the emergency and will be adjusted accordingly.
+The incident management structure and IMT will be determined by the size and complexity of the emergency and will be adjusted accordingly.